 Silent Expressions of Joy

 Can Cats Smile?
-Decoding Feline Facial Expressions

 While cats don’t smile with their mouths the way humans do, they absolutely have facial expressions that convey happiness and contentment.
-The key is knowing where to look and what to watch for.

-The Truth About Cat Smiles
+Cat Smiles

 A relaxed cat will have soft, half-closed eyes that seem to sparkle with contentment.
 This expression, sometimes called “cat kisses” or slow blinks, is often the closest thing to a smile you’ll see on a feline face.
-When your cat looks at you with these drowsy, peaceful eyes, they’re essentially beaming with happiness.
+When your cat looks at you with these drowsy, peaceful eyes, they’re beaming with happiness.

 The position of a cat’s ears also plays a crucial role in their emotional expression.
 Forward-facing ears that swivel toward sounds of interest indicate an alert, happy cat.
 Ears that are relaxed but not flattened suggest contentment and security.